ahanba/hiatus/README.markdown

 ### Check Items
 + **Glossary**
-   When a glossary source term detected in a source segment, checks if corresponding glossary target term exists in a target segment.
+   When a glossary source term found in a source segment, checks if corresponding glossary target term exists in a target segment.
 RegExp supported.

 + **Search Source or Target Text** (Defined as **monolingual**)
    Loads expressions from the list, and report errors if the expressions found in a segment.
 You can choose which segment to search (source or target).
 RegExp supported.